FAQEUCyber Resilience Act

 From 11 December 2027, the manufacturer obligations, essential cybersecurity requirements, conformity assessment rules, CE marking framework, market surveillance rules, and the rest of the CRA apply, except for the earlier-starting provisions that already applied before that date.

-Section 6
+Question 6

-If a product is developed during the transition period but first placed on the market on or after 11 December 2027, does it have to comply with the CRA?
+If a product is developed during the Transition Period but first placed on the market on or after 11 December 2027, does it have to comply with the CRA?

 Yes.